 Lake & Backwater

-This captivating lake is a major tourist spot in Nainital, the Nainital Boat Club provides boating and yachting facilities.
-The ...
+This captivating lake is one of the must-visit places as part of Nainital packages.
+The Nainital Boat Club provides boating and yachting facilities. ...

 Adventure / Trekking